-1. [If there are other fees and costs, such as activity fees, advice fees for personal advice or insurance fees, include a cross-reference to the “Additional Explanation of Fees and Costs”.]

-Division 2—The fees and costs template for collective investment products
+Division 2—The fees and costs summary for collective investment products

-202 Template for a multiple fee structure—collective investment products
+202 Fees and costs summary for a multiple fee structure—collective investment products

 Fees and other costs

-This document shows fees and other costs that you may be charged.
+This section shows fees and other costs that you may be charged.
 These fees and costs may be deducted from your money, from the returns on your investment or from the assets of the managed investment scheme as a whole.

 Taxes are set out in another part of this document.